cisagov/prescup-challenges/pc4/team/round2-gee-whiz/solution/README.md

 ...
 ```

 Requests to port 31337 on the "public" interface of `svcnat` are forwarded over a private link to the actual server at `192.168.4.254`.
-Also, TCP traffic to port 31337 is queued for a userspace decision, to be made when a program such as `sample_filter` is in execution on `svcnat`.
+Also, TCP traffic to port 31337 is queued for a user-space decision, to be made when a program such as `sample_filter` is in execution on `svcnat`.

 You now have to modify the `tcp_payload_verdict()` function to return a value of `NF_DROP` when the 32-character request would exceed the specified acceleration and time limits, and `NF_ACCEPT` for requests passing the safety criteria.
 The new filter program might look something like what is provided.
 You will need to re-order the fields of `struct {...} ctl` according to what you found in Ghidra.

 ```
-/* user_filter.c -- userspace filtering of specific tcp payloads
+/* user_filter.c -- user-space filtering of specific tcp payloads
  *
- * ensure traffic is sent to userspace by netfilter rule, e.g.:
+ * ensure traffic is sent to user-space by netfilter rule, e.g.:
  *     iptables -A FORWARD -p tcp --dport 31337 -j NFQUEUE --queue-num 0 \
  *             [--queue-bypass]
  *